-TRS retirees who are enrolled in TRS-Care (retiree health insurance program) are not eligible to participate in TRS-ActiveCare.
 The insurance plan year is from September 1 through August 31.
 Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth).
 Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
-Employees should contact human resources for more information.
+Employees should contact the Human Resources Department for more information.